From the untreated wood comes clean energy and self-sufficient energy plants

 The wood residues are considered to be “renewable sources” which are compatible with the objectives of the Kyoto Protocol.
 They are used in the production of chestnut pellets for heating and to fuel the internal power station producing energy.
 The energy is used in the manufacturing plants of San Michele Mondovì (Piedmont, Italy) and La Escondida (Argentina) which make them 100% energetically self-sufficient.

-This model is promoted by Silvateam, also through important projects started in Italy with some of the most important operators of the sector.
+This model is promoted by Silvateam, also through important projects started in Italy with some of the most important operators in the sector.
 These power stations are manufactured with the knowledge and technology that ensures the maximum security and a strict control of emissions.
 This allows the production of clean energy with important environmental and economic benefits for the local communities.